drandreas/courier-apns/README.md

 is a single line containing a path to a Maildir.
 The client can be as simple as a piped echo e.g. echo /path/to/maildir | nc.openbsd -U /var/run/courier/courierapns.socket.
 Flags:
       --help        Show context-sensitive help (also try --help-long and --help-man).
   -s, --socket="/var/run/courier/courierapns.socket"
                     Path to use for Unix socket.
   -d, --syslog      Use Syslog instead of STDERR.
+  -c, --concurrent  Enable concurrent request handling.
       --version     Show application version.

 Args:
   <crt>  Path to certificate file.